Vishal Manjunatha

 Profile

-I am originally from Bengaluru, India and got my Undergraduate degree from Visvesvaraya Technological University in India.
-I moved to the United States in 2016 to pursue my Master’s degree in Food Science at Drexel University in Philadelphia, PA.
-My Master’s thesis was titled ‘Effect of cold plasma treatment on microbial load and quality of baby carrots’.
-My passion and strong desire for higher learning in Food Safety brought me to Clemson University.
-Under the guidance of Dr. Xiuping Jiang, I’m currently working on my dissertation titled ‘Exploring natural products for antibiotic free birds’.
-I also mentor Undergraduate students in my lab and serve as the lead Graduate Teaching Assistant for Introductory Microbiology, and Food and Dairy Microbiology laboratories in the Biological Sciences department.
-In addition to research and teaching, I’m actively involved with several professional associations such as Institute of Food Technologists (IFT), Professional Manufacturing Confectioners Association (PMCA), American Society for Microbiology (ASM), United Fresh Produce Association (UFPA), and International Association for Food Protection (IAFP).
-Further, I serve as the President of the Food, Nutrition, and Packaging Sciences Graduate Student Association and represent the Food, Nutrition, and Packaging Sciences department as a Senator at the Graduate Student Government.
+Vishal hails from Bengaluru, India, and achieved his Undergraduate degree from Visvesvaraya Technological University in his home country.
+In 2016, he ventured to the United States to undertake a Master’s degree in Food Science at Drexel University in Philadelphia, PA.
+His Master’s thesis was titled ‘Assessing the Impact of Cold Plasma Treatment on Microbial Load and Quality of Baby Carrots’.
+Driven by a resolute passion for advancing his expertise in Food Safety, his journey led him to Clemson University.
+There, under the guidance of Dr. Xiuping Jiang, he is presently immersed in his dissertation work titled ‘Investigation into Natural Products for Antibiotic-Free Poultry’.
+Apart from his research, he takes on the role of mentor for Undergraduate students in his lab.
+He also holds the position of lead Graduate Teaching Assistant for both Introductory Microbiology, as well as Food and Dairy Microbiology laboratories within the Biological Sciences department.
+Beyond the realms of research and teaching, his active participation extends to various professional associations, including the Institute of Food Technologists (IFT), Professional Manufacturing Confectioners Association (PMCA), American Society for Microbiology (ASM), United Fresh Produce Association (UFPA), and International Association for Food Protection (IAFP).
+Furthermore, Vishal's leadership extends to serving as the President of the Food, Nutrition, and Packaging Sciences Graduate Student Association.
+Moreover, he undertakes the responsibility of representing the Food, Nutrition, and Packaging Sciences department as a Senator within the Graduate Student Government.

 Research Interests